Preheat the oven to 350 degrees F. Line a large sheet pan with parchment paper or a Silpat liner and set aside.

 In a large bowl, stir together the flour, oats, brown sugar, baking soda, and salt.

-Melt the butter (allow to cool to room temperature so it doesn't melt the sugar and cause greasy cookies) and combine with the vanilla extract and egg.
-Pour into dry ingredients.
+Melt the butter and allow it to cool to room temperature, so it doesn't melt the sugar and cause greasy cookies.
+Combine with the vanilla extract and egg.
+Pour into the dry ingredients.

 Stir everything together until a thick dough forms.
 You may need to knead the mixture with your hands.

-Flatten the dough in your hand (about 2.5 to 3 tablespoons of dough) and press two rolos into the center of the cookie.
-Press the edges up around the candies and completely seal into a large cookie -- the dough should just cover the rolos but not make a ton extra.
-Make sure none of the rolos are exposed or it will leak out during baking.
+Flatten the dough in your hand (about 2.5 to 3 tablespoons of dough) and press two candies into the center of the cookie.
+Press the edges up around the candies and completely seal into a large cookie -- the dough should just cover the Rolos without much extra.
+Make sure none of the candies are exposed or the caramel will leak out during baking.

-Place 6 - 8 cookies on prepared sheet pan giving the cookies plenty of room.
-Place the tray in the fridge for 10 minutes to firm up before adding to the oven.
+Place 6 - 8 cookies on the prepared sheet pan, giving the cookies plenty of room.
+Refrigerate the tray for 10 minutes to firm up before baking.

 Bake for 9-12 minutes.
 Slightly underbaking these is the BEST!
-It lends a softer cookie with melted and gooey caramel.
-Overbaking these makes the caramel harden when cooled.
+It creates a softer cookie with melted and gooey caramel.
+Overbaking makes the caramel harden when cooled.

-I pull out the cookies generally at 9-10 minutes, allow them to sit on the cookie sheet for another 2-3 minutes, and then transfer to a cooling rack to allow them to firm up a bit.
+I remove the cookies generally at 9-10 minutes, allow them to sit on the cookie sheet for another 2-3 minutes, and then transfer to a cooling rack to allow them to firm up a bit.

-Take a spoon and dip it in the melted chocolate.
+Dip a spoon in the melted chocolate.
 Run the spoon from left to right over the cookies to get the chocolate drizzle.
-Alternatively transfer chocolate to a small plastic bag, snip off the top with scissors, and drizzle all over.
+Alternatively transfer the chocolate to a small plastic bag, snip off the top with scissors, and drizzle all over.
 Let stand.